 Print out the completed multiplication chart and laminate it or place it in a page protector.
-All your child to keep it in their math binder for an easy reference sheet while doing their math work.
+All your child to keep it in their math binder or homeschool binder for an easy reference sheet while doing their math work.
 This may seem like cheating, but even if they have to look up the answer to the facts as they work, it will help them commit the fact to memory.

 Print out the blank multiplication chart (either the grid or the list) and have your child complete one weekly.
 You can increase the difficulty as their memorization improves by adding a timer to their work.
 Have them try to beat their time each week or see how many problems they can finish in 1-5 minutes.

 Print out the Multiplication Wheels for your child whenever it seems like they need extra practice or for extra credit on their math grade.